AarifMmohmmad/javascript/local.md

 ```
 check index
  method executes a function for each array element.
- method returns the index (position) of the first element that passes a test.
+ method rueturns the index (position) of the first element that passes a test.
  method returns -1 if no match is found.
  method does not execute the function for empty array elements.
  method does not change the original array.